-BBC's methodology for the District's impact fee includes the following tasks:
+BBC's methodology for the BFRD impact fee includes the following tasks:

 - 1. Quantify the fire infrastructure standards and investments needed to maintain the current level of service; - 2.
-Develop estimates of the District's current land use pattern; and - 3.
+Account for outstanding debt, net-out of District total replacement value; - 3.
+Develop estimates of the District's current service demand by development type (based on calls for service); and - 4.
 Calculate the fire protection infrastructure costs per unit of development (per household, or per square foot of commercial development).